arifulbgt4/club/README.md

-# IssueClub ✨
+# Otask ✨

-IssueClub is a quick starter template for Next.js projects, designed to streamline development by providing essential features out of the box. 🚀
+Otask is a quick starter template for Next.js projects, designed to streamline development by providing essential features out of the box. 🚀

 ## Motivation 🌟

-IssueClub addresses common pain points, making it easier to:
+Otask addresses common pain points, making it easier to:

 - Prototype and test ideas swiftly
 - Access a beautifully designed UI library